hanyue1014/hanyue-nvim/README.md

 ## Personalised Development Environment

 ## Hardware & Software specs
+This config is configured to work well with the following configurations, slight different in the configs may have different results
 - M2 Macbook Pro 13"
-- Neovim (of course)
+- Neovim (of course) [v0.10]
-- iTerm2
+- iTerm2 (Full Profile please reference [iTermProfile.json](./iTermProfile.json))
     - Left option key set to Esc+
-    - Font: Caskaydia Cove Nerd Font
+    - Font: JetBrains Mono Nerd Font